 Because education itself is an interdisciplinary area of study, the education department offers courses that attract students with a variety of interests.
 Some pursue educational studies as part of their exploration of liberal arts at Bates.
 Some want to teach immediately after they graduate from Bates or following graduate study.
 Others link their interest in social institutions, public policy, community, or families and children to a direct and deeper understanding of schools and schooling.
 Many students simply want to know more about education so that they can be better prepared to fulfill their future roles as citizens and parents.
-To encourage the integration of theory and practice, education courses require a field placement in a local school or community setting.
+To encourage the integration of theory and practice, most education courses require a field placement in a local school or community setting.
 Students are expected to reflect systematically on the larger questions surrounding educational structures and practices raised through field experiences.
 More information on the education department is available on the website (www.bates.edu/education).

 Minor.
 The Bates Department of Education offers two minors in education: teacher education and educational studies.
 For both minors, students are required to take EDUC 231 (Perspectives on Education).
 This course introduces students to the field through foundational perspectives that stimulate further interest in education; it is open to first-year students.
 Students interested in declaring a minor in education are encouraged to come to information sessions offered twice during the academic year and to make appointments with education faculty for early planning and advisement.

 Teacher education offers graduates the ability to complete certification as public school teachers (7–12) in several disciplines including English, social studies, science, mathematics, and modern languages (K–12).
-Certification in art or music may be available through transcript analysis; interested students should consult the director of teacher education.
-The program is approved by the Maine State Board of Education, and students who receive Maine certification gain opportunities to teach through reciprocity with approximately forty other states.
+Certification in art or music may be available through transcript analysis; interested students should consult Anita Charles, director of teacher education.
+The program is approved by the Maine State Board of Education, and students who receive Maine certification gain opportunities to teach through reciprocity with approximately forty-five other states.
 Some students may choose to enroll in the teacher education program even if they are interested in teaching in an independent school where certification is not required because they gain significant experience in the classroom and thus are better prepared for the challenges they will face when they enter a classroom on their own for the first time.

 Educational studies offer students the opportunity to pursue a set of interdisciplinary courses that are designed around students' emerging interests in education policy practice, theory, and research.

 Students who wish to pursue a minor in education in either teacher education or educational studies should begin planning their course schedules no later than the sophomore year.
 With early planning they will be able to meet all of the requirements for a major and minor and to spend some time in off-campus study as well.
-Those students interested in certification need to think about how to manage the demands of student teaching in their senior year with their course work and thesis.
+Those students interested in certification need to think about how to balance the demands of student teaching in their senior year with their course work and thesis.

 4) Fulfillment of state requirements, which include passing a standardized test and fingerprinting.
-Note that licensing of teachers is a state function; requirements differ from state to state, and these rules change frequently.
-Courses and experiences other than those offered at Bates may be required.
+Licensing teachers is a state function; requirements differ from state to state, and these rules change frequently.
+Courses and experiences other than those offered at Bates may be required for state certification.
 Students interested in certification should consult with a faculty member as early as possible to plan for required course work.
 Applications must be completed by 1 March of the sophomore year.

-Minor in Education Studies.
-Students choosing this option must complete seven courses or six courses within the department and an internship pre-approved by the department chair.This minor requires that six of the seven courses be Department of Education courses.
-EDUC 231 is required for all students.
-Each education course requires at least thirty hours of field experience (such as tutoring or action research) in educational settings or fieldwork related to education more generally, such as research on policy.
+Most education courses require at least thirty hours of field experience in educational settings or fieldwork related to education more generally, such as research on policy.
 Students may apply to have an off-campus program or course count as one of the six required education courses.
 These requests require the prior approval of education faculty.
-Students are required to take EDUC 450 (Seminar in Educational Studies) in their senior year.
-Students design and complete a culminating project in educational studies, which may include field placement.
-Students are strongly advised to begin preliminary planning and application as soon as possible.

 Pass/Fail Grading Option.
 Pass/fail grading may be elected for courses applied toward the minor.